Jason Wolfe's ATLS® Trauma Moulage Page

 anterior superior iliac spines and feel for abnormal mobility or

 crepitus.
 This examination should be performed once by an experienced practitioner.

 - Ask examiner whether the pelvis is stable or unstable.

-the orthopaedic surgeon on call and ask them to come to casualty.
+the orthopaedic surgeon on call and tell them that you have a clinically shocked patient in

 casualty who you suspect has an unstable fracture of the pelvis, who you are

-in the process of resuscitating, but who requires urgent stabilisation with
+in the process of resuscitating, who requires urgent stabilisation with

 a pelvic external fixator.

 - Try to get a pelvis x-ray before the orthopaedic surgeon arrives,